Organizational

 DUES.

-Annual dues are $50.00 per member entity and payment is expected within 30 days of receiving an invoice from the Treasurer.
+Annual dues are $50.00 per Associate entity and payment is expected within 30 days of receiving an invoice from the Treasurer.

 PROXIES.